 Applications and enquiries for vacancies can be submitted either via our adverts on SEEK, or directly to firstname.lastname@example.org

 Applications should consist of a current resume and a brief cover letter submitted in Word or PDF.
 Where key selection criteria must be specifically addressed, this is requested in the job advertisement.
+We appreciate the time applicants take to apply for our roles but note that only shortlisted candidates are contacted.

 Our Commitment to Child Safety